 6 Steps for Planning Handmade Holiday Gifts PLUS a Free Calendar Download!

 It’s that time of year.
-The rest of your family and friends can put off thinking about holiday gifts for another month or two, but as a maker, you know you need to start now.
+The rest of your family and friends can put off thinking about holiday gifts for a little while longer, but as a maker, you know you need to start now.
 If you are going to knit or crochet the perfect hat/scarf/shawl/mittens for your mom/dad/brother/sister/significant other, you need to start making and you need to start planning.
 Here are 6 steps to successfully planning your handmade holiday gifts and a handy calendar download to help get you started.

 Download this handy calendar page from Interweave and print a page for each month you have left until the holidays.
-Because it is still October, I have printed off 3 of these pages so I can start planning a gift-making schedule.
+I printed off 3 of these pages in October so I could start planning a gift-making schedule.
 I love the cute yarn, hats, and mittens all over this page—they inspire me to keep on making!

 2. Plan who gets what project.